microsoft/typespec/packages/website/README.md

 > The "container.njk" layout has the exact same content as the base layout, except that it designed for the container files that are not already included in the template folder `(/_include)`

-> The `continer.njk` layout uses the container layout and create the layout for tutorial page/ container of the website.
+> The `container.njk` layout uses the container layout and create the layout for tutorial page/ container of the website.

 To create a new layout, add a new file in the \_include folder, and build from existing layouts or create whole new layout.